FAQ: Finding Information About Psychological Tests

 The directory has been updated periodically since Volume 1 was published in 1974.
 Each volume has a cumulative index which makes it easy to access any of the 5,363 tests contained across the first six volumes.

 Publisher: Institute for Social Research, Ann Arbor, MI.Editors: K. T. Chun, S. Cobb, & J. R. P. French, Jr. Most current volume: 1975.

 This text provides annotated references to thousands of psychological measures first appearing in journal articles or other publications.
-The first section, 'Primary References,' lists each of these 3,000-plus article references, along with the name of the measure and one or more applications of this measure in other experimental studies.
-The 'Applications' section lists over 6,600 additional studies that provide experimental tests or additional uses of the original measures.
+The first section, "Primary References," lists each of these 3,000-plus article references, along with the name of the measure and one or more applications of this measure in other experimental studies.
+The "Applications" section lists over 6,600 additional studies that provide experimental tests or additional uses of the original measures.
 Author and subject indexes are included.

-This text can help the researcher answer such questions as What empirical findings have been produced by the use of a given measure? or What additional information about a measure has been acquired since its publication?
+This text can help the researcher answer such questions as, “What empirical findings have been produced by the use of a given measure?” or “What additional information about a measure has been acquired since its publication?”

 Although it contains a wealth of references to experimental measures and corresponding research, this text is outdated.
 It is a helpful resource when looking for a specific measure appearing in the literature during the 1960s or early 1970s, but you would want to consult a more recent measure that is appropriate for your need.

-Responsibilities of Test Users
+Responsibilities of Users of Unpublished Tests or Measures

 Users of unpublished tests have certain ethical responsibilities.
 Users must (a) contact the test author and request permission to use their test, and (b) secure their permission in writing if the material is copyrighted.
 Locating the author may be a difficult process, particularly if the measure is several years old, but try the following steps:

+- Journal articles list the author’s organizational affiliation (or university) with a mailing address on the first page of the article.
+If the publication is fairly recent, this method is almost always successful.
 If this fails, directories published by scientific and professional associations like APA could provide you with a more current address and phone number for the author.
 This is useful if the article is several years old and the author has moved since the article was published.

-If these attempts to locate the author fail, contact the publisher holding the copyright to the original material and request permission from the publisher.
+- If these attempts to locate the author fail, contact the publisher holding the copyright to the original material and request permission from the publisher.
 Remember that APA holds the copyright to all material published in APA journals.

-No matter how difficult this process may seem, you should make every effort to contact an author or copyright holder to secure permission before using any test or other instrument.
+- No matter how difficult this process may seem, you should make every effort to contact an author or copyright holder to secure permission before using any test or other instrument.

-Still have a question about finding tests?
+- Still have a question about finding tests?
 Send an email to the Testing Office of the APA Science Directorate.